F5Networks/f5-appsvcs-extension/docs/userguide/big-iq.rst

    BIG-IP AS3 is available in BIG-IQ v6.1.0 and later

 ..
 WARNING:: AS3 versions 3.42 and later are NOT compatible with BIG-IQ.
-To see the version of AS3 your BIG-IQ device is running, from the BIG-IQ command line, type: **curl http://localhost:8105/shared/appsvcs/info**.
+To see the version of AS3 your BIG-IQ device is running, from the BIG-IQ command line, type: ``curl http://localhost:8105/shared/appsvcs/info``.
+To downgrade your AS3 version on BIG-IQ, see :ref:`Downgrade<down>`.

 BIG-IQ v6.1.0 adds BIG-IP AS3 support, which includes BIG-IP AS3 v3.7.0.
 When you use BIG-IP AS3 on BIG-IQ, declarations you send through BIG-IQ enable applications to appear in the UI of BIG-IQ (Applications tab > Applications menu), with support for BIG-IQ's analytics and RBAC capabilities.
 For information on viewing applications and analytics in the BIG-IQ UI, see the |bigiqui| documentation.
 You can also see our |bigiqvideo|.